On the eve of a new beginning, Jonathan ruminates about his life with Max and moving on without him

 He held the bottle up to the baby so she could see it.

 “We don’t care about stuff like that, do we, J.J.
 Hart?”
-He winked at her, receiving a big grin from her in return.
+He winked at her, receiving a big, four-toothed grin from her in return.

-When he put the nipple to her mouth, the baby took the bottle from him and began to suckle it in earnest.
+When he put the nipple to her mouth, she took the bottle from him and began to suckle it in earnest.
 Jennifer moved in closer, tucking her legs and bare feet underneath the long gown, laying her head against his shoulder and smoothing their daughter’s curls with her fingers.

-“Max would have loved her, wouldn’t he?” she said, again making him wonder if she suspected where his mind had been most of the evening.
+“Max would have loved her, wouldn’t he?” she said, again making him wonder if she had a line on where his mind had been most of the evening.
 “Can you imagine, us going out and him baby-sitting for her?”

 In answer, he nodded, watching the child fight the sleep slowly overtaking her the more her tummy filled.
 “We would have found him right here.
-The two of them would have right here in my spot when we came in.
+The two of them, right here in my spot when we came in.
 If he was still with us, we would have had to fight him all the time for a chance to get to her.”

 In his mind, he heard him.